Memorial Day thanks for the ultimate military sacrifice

 Here are 10 tax breaks that could help members of the military.

-9. Free File is available to qualifying service members who prepare and e-file their own returns.
-The 2014 tax return requirement is that the taxpayer, military or otherwise, have adjusted gross income of $60,000.
+- Free File is available to qualifying service members who prepare and e-file their own returns.
+The 2016 tax return requirement is that the taxpayer, military or otherwise, have adjusted gross income of $64,000.
+The online tax preparation and e-filing option is available through the October extension filing deadline.

-10. The IRS partners with the military through the Volunteer Income Tax Assistance program to provide free tax preparation to service members and their families at bases in the United States and around the world.
+- The IRS partners with the military through the Volunteer Income Tax Assistance (VITA) program and Military OneSource to provide free tax preparation to service members and their families at bases in the United States and around the world.

 If you are a member of the U.S. armed forces, be sure you take advantages of all the tax benefits available to you.
 It's not nearly enough for all that you give, but at least it's a small way to say thanks for serving.